timlod/unitteststub/README.md

                                 File to use as a header.
           -X EXCLUDE, --exclude EXCLUDE
                                 Add a child directory name to exclude.
           -f, --force           Force files to be generated, even if they already exist.
           -i, --internal        Include internal classes and methods starting with a _.
           -m TEST_MODULE, --test-module TEST_MODULE
-                                The path of the test module to generate.
-          -p TEST_PREFIX, --test-prefix TEST_PREFIX
+                                The path of the test module to generate. (default ./test) -p TEST_PREFIX, --test-prefix TEST_PREFIX
                                 The prefix for test files.
           -t TAB_WIDTH, --tab-width TAB_WIDTH
-                                The width of a tab in spaces (default actual tabs).
+                                The width of a tab in spaces (default 4).
+          -cf CLASS_FMT, --class-fmt CLASS_FMT
+                                Format/template of test classes (default %sTest)
+          -ff FUNCTION_FMT, --function-fmt FUNCTION_FMT
+                                Format/template of test function names (default test_%s) -cm, --classmethods   Whether to write setUpClass and tearDownClass classmethods.
+                usage: GenerateUnitTests.py [-h] [-F FOOTER] [-H HEADER] [-X EXCLUDE] [-f] [-i] [-m TEST_MODULE] [-p TEST_PREFIX]
+                                            [-t TAB_WIDTH]
+                                            module

 Output is simple and human readable:

-        > python3 -m PyTestStub.GenerateUnitTests PyTestStub
+        > unitteststub unitteststub
-        No classes or functions in PyTestStub/__init__.py
+        No classes or functions in unitteststub/__init__.py
-        Writing test to test/test_Generator.py
-        No classes or functions in PyTestStub/Templates.py
+        No classes or functions in unitteststub/templates.py
+        [test/test_run.py] Writing...
+        [test/test_generator.py] Writing...

-Output files have stubs for everything but are easily pruned if e.g. setup methods are not needed:
+Output files have stubs for everything (classmethods can be toggled with -cm) but are easily pruned if e.g. setup methods are not needed:

 import unittest
+from unitteststub import generator

-        class GeneratorTest(unittest.TestCase):
+class generatorTest(unittest.TestCase):
     """
-                Tests for functions in the Generator module.
+    Tests for functions in the generator module.
     """

-                @classmethod
-                def setUpClass(cls):
-                        pass #TODO

-                @classmethod
-                def tearDownClass(cls):
-                        pass #TODO

     def setUp(self):
-                        pass #TODO
+        pass

     def tearDown(self):
-                        pass #TODO
+        pass

-                def test_generateUnitTest(self):
+    def test_gen_test(self):
-                        raise NotImplementedError() #TODO: test generateUnitTest
+        raise NotImplementedError() # TODO: gen_test

+if __name__ == "__main__":
+    unittest.main()